docpad/docpad-plugin-thumbnails/README.md

 				return img.rotate('black', -90)
 ```

+*img* is a reference to a gm image object.
+The target function must also return a gm image object.

+The *args* argument is just an object containing the w, h, q parameters passed to `@getThumbnail()`

 You can use any GraphicsMagick/ImageMagick operation supported by the gm module.
 You can find the details of those in the [gm docs](http://aheckmann.github.com/gm/docs.html).

 To run one of our new targets, we can do the following: